The Top 5 Bloodiest Boxing Fights of All Time Ranked

 Boxing fights have always been a thrilling spectacle, with the intensity of the sport often leaving fans on the edge of their seats.
 But some bouts go beyond mere competition and enter the realm of bloody battles that define the grit and resilience of fighters.

-Here is a look at the top 5 bloodiest boxing fights of all time, each a testament to the raw power and drama of the sport.
+Here is a look at the top five bloodiest boxing fights of all time, each a testament to the sport’s raw power and drama.

 Amir Khan vs. Marco Antonio Barrera (2009)

 When Amir Khan faced Marco Antonio Barrera in 2009, fans anticipated a high-energy fight.
-Khan was fresh from a win and came out firing, landing sharp punches against the seasoned Barrera.
+Khan, fresh from a win, came out firing, landing sharp punches against the seasoned Barrera.
 However, a clash of heads in the opening rounds changed everything.

 Dazn Boxing / IG / In a bloody fight, Barrera suffered a gruesome cut on his forehead, while Khan endured a gash near his eyelid.